hsecurities/hnet/README.md

 # ⚠️ Disclaimer

-HNet is provided for educational, research, networking, and community collaboration purposes.

-Users are responsible for complying with all applicable laws and regulations in their jurisdiction.

-The developers and contributors assume no liability for misuse of the software.
+HNet is provided on an "as is" basis without warranties of any kind.
+Users are solely responsible for their actions, compliance with applicable laws, and use of the software.
+Contributors, maintainers, and affiliated parties shall not be liable for any damages, losses, or claims arising from the use of this platform.

 ---

-## [ HNET_SYSTEMS ]
+## HNET_SYSTEMS

 ### DECENTRALIZED • ENCRYPTED • GLOBAL • BY THE PEOPLE

-*"Every Node Strengthens The Network."*
+**Every Node Strengthens The Network**